|

 collaboration of 24 scientists at the highest level.
 This

-report, including a French translation was published, says that
+report, including a French translation was published, says

-a severe criticism of the IPCC and its methods.
+and makes a severe criticism of the IPCC and its methods.

 Character exceptional